Responsible Office: Campus Parking Services

 B5.1.
 Electric Vehicle Charging Station

 Parking Public electric vehicle charging station parking can be purchased using PayByPhone only.
 Electric vehicle charging stations are reserved for electric vehicles to park while being charged.
+Parking a non-electric vehicle in as deisignated EV charging space or parking an electric vhiecle that is not plugged in at an EV charging space is in violation of this policy, including these regulations, and subject to University sanction.
 Electric vehicles are only permitted to be parked during the charging cycle up to a daily maximum of four hours.
 Any electric vehicle that remains parked after the parking time purchased has elapsed is in violation of this policy, including these regulations, and subject to University sanction.
 The parking rate charged is for parking only and there will be no charge for electricity as a commodity.
 Permit parking permit-holders are not permitted to park and charge their electric vehicle in public electric vehicle charging station parking without paying the appropriate parking fees University fleet vehicles are exempt from the requirement to pay the parking fee while using an electric vehicle charging station parking space

 Permit parking is available for use during posted hours of operations typically for a fixed parking fee paid in advance on a monthly basis with in-and-out privileges in some instances.
 Permit parking may be purchased online or in person at the Campus Parking Services office.